 - Pour into prepared class, give a quick stir, and top with a splash of coke, which creates a frothy fizz.

-To make a dairy-free Colorado Bulldog, replace the cream with cashew cream, almond milk, coconut milk, or coconut cream.
+Yep.
+To make a dairy-free Bulldog, replace the cream with cashew cream, almond milk, coconut milk, or coconut cream.
 The remaining ingredients are naturally dairy-free.

-To make a frozen drink, first freeze the coke in ice cube trays.
+Also yep!
+First freeze the coke in ice cube trays.
 Blend it together with ice, vodka, cream, and Kahlua.
-Serve immediately
+Serve immediately.

 Let’s be friends on Pinterest!
 I’m always sharing great recipes!